-Scotland hosts a number of annual film festivals, the most widely recognised (and the longest running in the world!) is the Edinburgh International Film Festival.
+Scotland hosts a number of annual film festivals, the most widely recognised being the Edinburgh International Film Festival - the longest continually-running film festival in the world!

 From world-renowned festivals to grassroots endeavours, Scotland has a proud tradition of celebrating cinema and the arts throughout the country.